iugamarian/links/README.md

 # BTRFS defragmentation (for not encountering up to about year 2022 BTRFS bugs avoid doing snapshots, reflinks, compression and RAID 5/6)

+# BTRFS has complete toolset including defragmentation in Debian Install netinst Rescue Mode, XFS and e4defrag lack defragmentation and many others in Rescue Mode

 https://wiki.archlinux.org/index.php/Btrfs#Defragmentation

 Swap files in Btrfs are supported since Linux 5.0